dimabarbul/XReports/docs/xreports.core/net-core-integration.md

     }
 }

-// Useful when we don't have classes support, e.g., in email. class BoldPropertyStandardHandler : PropertyHandler<BoldProperty, HtmlReportCell>
+// Might be used to register handlers implementing it. interface IHtmlReportCellHandler : IPropertyHandler<HtmlReportCell>
 {
+}

+// Useful when we don't have classes support, e.g., in email. class BoldPropertyStandardHandler : PropertyHandler<BoldProperty, HtmlReportCell>, IHtmlReportCellHandler {
     protected override void HandleProperty(BoldProperty property, HtmlReportCell cell) {